anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw6.md

 This visualization can't be autograded, but you will see on Gradescope what the graders will see when they assess your submission.

 ## Submission
 You should submit through Gradescope as always.
+If you have a partner, remember only one of you should submit and you should add the other to the submission.